-- When a solution freezes, crystals of pure solvent particles separate out. - The solute particles are not normally soluble in the solid phase of the solvent. - When an aqueous solution freezes partially pure ice separates out.
+- When a solution freezes, pure solvent crystallize out of solution. - The solute particles are not normally soluble in the solid phase of the solvent. - When an aqueous solution freezes, pure ice crystals are formed. - recrystallization is an important tool used for Isolation/separation/purification